Riverdale spin-off Katy Keene is available to watch/stream in Australia. Here’s everything you need to know to tune in. Read more…

 You can also watch Foxtel Now by downloading the older Foxtel Play program onto your computer.
 The Foxtel Play program only supports SD and lacks some of the new features available in Google Chrome.

 For PCs, the Foxtel Play program requires a machine that has a minimum operating system of Windows XP with Internet Explorer 8 or above.

 For Macs, the Foxtel Play program needs a minimum operating system of Mac OS X Snow Leopard 10.6 or Mac OS X Lion 10.7 with Safari version 5 or above.

 Please note, Footy Play is not available for viewing on a PC or Mac.

 Smartphones and tablets

 Foxtel Now is compatible with a wide range of smartphones and tablets through the Foxtel Now app.

 Apple users can download the iOS Foxtel Now app to any iPad 2 or above, iPhone 4s or above, or iPod Touch 5 or above running at least iOS 8.0.

 Android users can download the Android Foxtel Now app on any mobile or tablet device running Android 4.1 or above.

-Foxtel Now works with all models of Xbox One and Xbox 360, though it continues to be branded under the older Foxtel Play name.
-You’ll need a free Xbox Live subscription to access Foxtel Now on Xbox.
+Foxtel Now works with the Xbox One, though it may be branded under the older Foxtel Play name.
+You’ll need a Xbox Live subscription to access Foxtel Now on Xbox.